actris-cloudnet/dataportal-docs/api/data-upload.md

 - `measurementDate`: UTC date in `YYYY-MM-DD` format of the first data point in the file.
 - `instrument`: Instrument name.
 Must be one of the ids listed in [https://cloudnet.fmi.fi/api/instruments/](https://cloudnet.fmi.fi/api/instruments/).
   See also [expected file types](upload-file-types.md).
+- `instrumentPid`: (optional) persistent identifier (PID) for the instrument.
+If you don't have a PID for your instrument, send email to <actris-cloudnet@fmi.fi>.
 - `filename`: Name of the file.
 - `checksum`: An MD5 sum of the file being sent.
 Used for identifying the file and verifying its integrity.
   Can be computed by using for instance the `md5sum` UNIX program.